Developing our market knowledge and breadth of sector understanding

 Time and Tide: The History of the Harwich Haven Authority (2013)

 We were commissioned by the Harwich Haven Authority to produce Time & Tide, a fully illustrated 130 page history to commemorate its 150th anniversary.

 The hardback, full-colour book features a wealth of research from the Authority’s archives.

 The publication draws on interviews with a range of individuals who have adopted portfolio careers, resulting in a wealth of information for those just starting out.
-We are currently in the process of producing a revised, expanded and updated version, which will be published later in 2014.
+A revised, expanded and updated version was published in 2015.

-‘Stronger Boards, Better Education’ (2012), the second edition of the report by Edward Wild and Neil Carmichael MP on education, governance and leadership, including a message from the Secretary of State for Education, Michael Gove and sponsored by the Cambridge Information Group.
+This second edition of the report by Edward Wild and Neil Carmichael MP on education, governance and leadership, includes a message from the Secretary of State for Education, Michael Gove and was sponsored by the Cambridge Information Group.

 The report builds on the work of its predecessor, following the establishment of the All Party Parliamentary Group on Education, Governance and Leadership.
 The report makes a number of recommendations as to how school governance might be improved going forwards.